 Take Action

-You don’t need to become a vegan, or even vegetarian for your diet to make a difference.
-Even a small change can have a big impact.
+You don’t need to become a vegan, or even vegetarian for your diet to make a difference to Antarctica: even a small change can have a big impact.

 TAKE ACTION